About the weekend

 Drupal (like any open source software) wouldn't survive without the community.
 Camps and other events allow that community to come together and see first hand that they’re giving back to a community that helps power their tech, maintains their interests, and enables them to make a living.

 DrupalCamp London is a fantastic opportunity to learn, meet old friends and make new friends, network, and give back to the community.
-Tickets are only £49.50 (until mid Nov), book yours before early bird ends!
+Tickets are only £64.50, book yours!

 There are various ways you can get involved with DrupalCamp London